cquil11/srt-slurm/slurm_runner/README.md

 ## Troubleshooting

 **Network interface issues**: The templates now use robust IP discovery with automatic fallback.
-If you know your cluster's network interface (e.g., `eth3` for EOS, `enP6p9s0np0` for GB200), specify it via `--network-interface` or in `srtslurm.yaml` for best performance.
+If you know your cluster's network interface (e.g., `eth3` for H100, `enP6p9s0np0` for GB200), specify it via `--network-interface` or in `srtslurm.yaml` for best performance.
 The system will fall back to auto-detection if needed.

 **Missing configs**: Ensure you ran `make setup` from repo root to download required binaries.